 Birthplace: Manhattan, New York City, New York, United States of America

 Also Rankedsee more on George Carlin

 William Melvin "Bill" Hicks was an American comedian, social critic, satirist and musician.
 His material, encompassing a wide range of social issues including religion, politics, and philosophy, was controversial, and often steeped in dark comedy.
-He criticized consumerism, superficiality, mediocrity, and banality within the media and popular culture, which he characterized as oppressive tools of the ruling class that keep people "stupid and apathetic".
-At the age of 16, while still in high school, he began performing at the Comedy Workshop in Houston, Texas.
-During the 1980s, he toured the United States extensively and made a number of high-profile television appearances; but it was in the ...more on Wikipedia
+He criticized consumerism, superficiality, mediocrity, and banality within the media and popular culture, which he characterized as oppressive tools of the ruling class that keep people "stupid and apathetic". ...more on Wikipedia

 Birthplace: Valdosta, Georgia, United States of America

 #63 on The Most Original Comedianssee more on Bill Hicks

 Lewis Niles Black is an American comedian, author, playwright, social critic and actor.
 He is known for his angry face, comedy and style, which often includes simulating a mental breakdown, or an increasingly angry rant, ridiculing history, politics, religion, trends and cultural phenomena.
 He hosted the Comedy Central series Lewis Black's Root of All Evil, and makes regular appearances on The Daily Show with Jon Stewart delivering his “Back in Black” commentary segment.
 When not on the road performing, he resides in Manhattan.
 He also maintains a residence in Chapel Hill, N.C.
 He is currently the spokesman for Aruba Tourism, appearing in television ads that aired in late 2009 and 2010.
 He ...more on Wikipedia

 #45 on The Most Original Comedianssee more on Lewis Black